Yolanda Wel Deng: Appointment

-She was Appointed by President Salva Kiir as the South Sudan National Minister of Health in March 2022 through the ticket of South Sudan People's Liberation Movement-In Opposition (SPLM-IO) replacing Elizabeth Achuei.
+She was appointed by President Salva Kiir as the South Sudan National Minister of Health in March 2022 through the ticket of South Sudan People's Liberation Movement-In Opposition (SPLM-IO), replacing Elizabeth Achuei.

-Yolanda Awel Deng married Agel Ring Machar, the former Press Secretary in the office of the then First Vice President, Taban Deng Gai, in 2011.
+Yolanda Awel Deng married Agel Ring Machar, a former Press Secretary in the office of the then First Vice President, Taban Deng Gai, in 2011.
 She is a mother of four children: two boys and two girls.

 She was sacked on February 11 2025.